Prison ship: United Kingdom

 In 1997 the United Kingdom Government established a new prison ship, HMP Weare, as a temporary measure to ease prison overcrowding.
 Weare was docked at the disused Royal Navy dockyard at Portland, Dorset.
 Weare was closed in 2006.

+The barge Bibby Stockholm, planned to house asylum seekers, has been called a "floating prison".

 United States

-In the United States, the Vernon C. Bain Correctional Center is a prison barge operated by the New York City Department of Correction as an adjunct to Rikers Island, opened in 1992.
+In the United States, the Vernon C. Bain Correctional Center was a prison barge operated by the New York City Department of Correction as an adjunct to Rikers Island, opened in 1992.
 However, it was built for this purpose rather than repurposed.
-It is the largest operational prison ship facility in the United States currently in operation.
+It was the largest operational prison ship facility in the United States during its operation.

-In June 2008 The Guardian printed claims by Reprieve that US forces are holding people arrested in the War on Terrorism on active navy ships, including the USS Bataan and Peleliu, although this was denied by the US Navy.
+In June 2008 The Guardian printed claims by Reprieve that US forces are holding people arrested in the Global War on Terrorism on active naval warships, including the USS Bataan and Peleliu, although this was denied by the US Navy.
 The United States subsequently admitted in 2011 to holding terrorist suspects on ships at sea, claiming legal authority to do so.
+The Libyan national Abu Anas al-Libi who worked as a computer specialist for al-Qaeda was imprisoned in the USS San Antonio for the 1998 United States embassy bombings.

 In 2009 the US Navy converted the main deck aboard the supply ship USNS Lewis and Clark into a brig to hold pirates captured off the coast of Somalia until they could be transferred to Kenya for prosecution.
 The brig was capable of holding up to twenty-six prisoners and was operated by a detachment of Marines from the 26th Marine Expeditionary Unit.